At Street Level

 I use collage to alter spatial relationships and construct a context that gives weight to the ordinary.
 By emphasising the abstract qualities of the urban landscape, I move the particular closer to the universal.

 The images begin on the street with the gesture of a stranger in an architectural space.
 In Adobe Photoshop, I refine the composition with scans of torn paper and painted surfaces.
-In the same way painters work, I enhance or diminish particular elements of the scene in order to draw out something essential about the subject and create unity.
+In the same way painters work, I enhance or diminish particular elements of the scene in order to draw out something essential about the subject.